tehnomaan/slimweb/README.md

 ﻿# Slimweb
-Slimweb is a lightweight Java web application framework, based on servlets.
+Slimweb is a lightweight Java web application framework for developing a war, based on servlets.

 Why yet another web framework, when we have popular frameworks already?
 Because sometimes, You just don't want the complexity of those popular frameworks.